GearHost/Docs/docs/publish-via-webmatrix-3.md

  - Visit test URL provided for your site

- >This test URL should be in the format of **http://cloudsitename.gear.host** where you replace cloudsitename with the name of your CloudSIte
+ >This test URL should be in the format of `http://{cloudsitename}.gear.host` where you replace `{cloudsitename}` with the name of your CloudSite

 ###Set Up Your Database

 >There is currently a known issue with certain characters that are auto generated when you setup your database.
 If you are unable to connect to your database when using a publishing file go into your database in your account and change the password.
-The know characters are * ( ) /  so do avoid them when creating a new password.
+The know characters are `*()/"'`  so do avoid them when creating a new password.

 1. Create a new database by going to your database menu
 2. Set a Database name
 3. Select the database you need, either MySQL or MSSQL

-3. Select create empty database
+4. Select create empty database

-4. Set your password on the database to avoid the known issue of certain characters causing an issue during publishing
+5. Set your password on the database to avoid the known issue of certain characters causing an issue during publishing

 If you need to set up a connection to your database for management please follow the instructions in the articles below based on your database type.